superkerokero/Bookmark4Unity/README.md

 ![](Images/assets_demo.gif)

-- Select objects/assets you want to bookmark, click the `Pin Selected` button to pin it to the bookmark window.
+- Select objects/assets you want to bookmark, click the `Pin` button to pin it to the bookmark window.
+- It is also possible to drag the objects/assets to bookmark window to bookmark them.
-- You can also use shortcut to pin objects
+- You can also use keyboard shortcut to pin objects:
   - MacOS: `Alt + Cmd + A`
   - Windows: `Alt + Ctrl + A`

-### Managing bookmarked objects/assets
+### Using and managing bookmarked objects/assets

+- Using
   - Click bookmarked item inside bookmark window to select it
   - For bookmarked assets, click green `⎋` button to open it
+  - For bookmarked scene objects, click camera button to focus on it
+  - Bookmarked assets/scene objects can be **draged & droped** to places like project/hierarchy/scene views.
+- Managing
-- To sort bookmarked assets by name, click `▼` button at the left of `Pin Selected` button
+  - To sort bookmarked assets by name, click `↓`/`↑` button at the left of `Pin` button
   - To remove a bookmark, click red `x` button on the item
-- To save collections to binary file, use `Save Collections` from menu
+  - To save collections to binary file, click `S` button at the right of `Pin` button, or use `Save Collections` from menu
-- To load collections from saved binary file, use `Load Collections` from menu
+  - To load collections from saved binary file, click `L` button at the right of `Pin` button, or use `Load Collections` from menu
+  - To clear bookmarks quickly, use `Clear` options from menu

 ### Bookmarking scene view camera positions

 ![](Images/scene_view_demo.gif)

+- Enable the overlay
   - Press `space` inside the scene view to bring up overlay visibility menu, and turn `Bookmark4Unity` on
   - The new camera icon will appear on the top of scene view, click it to toggle the scene view bookmark overlay window
+- Using the overlay
   - You can bookmark/restore camera positions by clicking corresponding slot buttons
-- The camera icon also provides a dropdown menu for bookmarking/restoring camera positions, you can also find information on keyboard shortcuts here
+  - The camera icon also provides a dropdown menu for bookmarking/restoring camera positions
+- Using menu items(and keyboard shortcuts)
   - Alternatively, you can access the same dropdown menu from `Tools` → `Bookmark4Unity` → `Scene View Bookmarks`
   - The dropdown menu and keyboard shortcuts works even when the scene view overlay is off

 ## LICENSE